 Your agents are helping hundreds, if not thousands, or customers a day.
 And to ask them to personalize the experience for each of them—even customers they’ve never spoken to—would be asking for the moon.

-But it’s not such a stretch if you provide them with the right tools to help them deliver that level of personal service.
+But it’s not such a stretch if you provide them with the right customer service tools to help them deliver that level of personal service as part of your contact center strategy.

 By using a customer service platform like Gladly, which not only threads every communication your customer has with you (regardless of whether it took place on the phone, live chat, or Facebook Messenger) in one continuous thread, but also surfaces key information about a customer (like their name, order number, and transaction history) for them to reference at a glance, your agents are equipped to take every communication with a customer from anonymous to personalized.

-With so much technology at everyone’s fingertips, it’s important not to lose those ever-important customer relationships in the process.
+With so much technology at everyone’s fingertips, it’s important not to lose your customer centric culture in the process.
 And having the right software to organize a single place or “customer profile” to maintain information is a big piece of that.
 This way, when a customer calls, it’s not a new ticket for every interaction, but a personalized experience that picks up right where it left off on the other end.

 To find out more about what your customers want and expect from customer service—like how long they’ll wait before they hang up, or the channels they prefer to use to reach out to you—be sure to check out our 2019 Customer Expectations Report.